Brian's Journal - Summer 2009

 Safely down on the ledges by the lake I looked for signs of trout before digging out my rod.
 I hadn't seen any rises at Joe Lake, which may be closed to fishing anyhow, and I didn't see any rises out on the wind-riffled dark blue surface of Chikamin Lake either.
 Then in the transparent turquoise water a few feet out from shore I spotted a trout, not a really big one but big enough.
 I rigged up a weighted leech fly, black with a gold bead head, and cast it awkwardly out into the lake.
 Good casting form was not required - I got a strike on the first cast, and the second and the third too, but the trout weren't contacting the hook.
 I brought the fly in and clipped off its long black tail and hooked a somewhat skinny 9" silvery cutthroat on the next cast.
 Within 5 minutes I had two more, the third one a little larger and fatter.
 Enough for supper.
 I switched to a dry fly and bent the barb down; fishing a dry fly would be more fun because I'd be able to see the strikes.
 It would cast more gracefully too.
 I caught and released several more 9-10" trout then decided to try from some ledges on the other side of the outlet stream.
 There I did equally well, even hooking a trout quite a bit larger than the ones I'd caught so far.
 It thrashed heavily on the surface for a few seconds then came off.
 Motivated then, I fished for another twenty minutes or so but didn't see anything nearly as large again.

-I told Swee that I was probably going to camp down at Glacier Lake but I spent too much time fishing.
+I told Susan that I was probably going to camp down at Glacier Lake but I spent too much time fishing.
 It'll make for a longer day tomorrow; I'll just have to get an early start.
 The other tent was parked in the best flat spot near the lake so I explored down past the second little lake and found a flat grassy bench at the top of the headwall overlooking the valley which runs down to Spectacle Lake.
 A low rise blocks the view of the site from the boot track heading down to Glacier Lake but it's only a short walk to the stream for water.
 The site looks out to the east so I'll get sun early, and the breeze is dry so the tent shouldn't get too wet with dew.

 By the time I got the tent set up the sun had dropped behind Chikamin Ridge but I rinsed off in a shallow ledge pool above camp anyhow.
 I don't like crawling all sticky with the day's sweat into my sleeping bag if I don't have to.
 My sponge bath was a little cold but well worth it.
 I cooked up the trout and supplemented them with a cup of curried lentils, a slice of bread, another tomato and more mixed nuts.
 Also had some more Brie for an hors d'oeuvre again tonight.
 The Brie is a nice touch; I'll have to do that again.